ElzaJose/TDK-RDKServiceDocs/Aug_4/UserSettingsPlugin.md

 ## *setVoiceGuidance*

-Enables or disables Voice Guidance, a feature designed to assist users by providing spoken feedback for navigation and interaction.
-This API allows applications to toggle Voice Guidance based on user preferences, enhancing accessibility for visually impaired users.
+Enables or disables voice guidance, a feature designed to assist users with visual impairments by providing audio feedback for on-screen content and navigation.
+This setting enhances accessibility, ensuring a more inclusive user experience.

 ### Related Functions
-[getVoiceGuidance](#getVoiceGuidance) : Retrieves the current Voice Guidance setting.
+[getVoiceGuidance](#getVoiceGuidance) : Retrieves the current status of the voice guidance feature.

 ### Events